musevlt/origin/docs/usage.rst

     following step.

-    Loop on each area and compute the iterative PCA: iteratively locate and remove residual nuisance sources, i.e., any signal that is not the signa- ture of a faint, spatially unresolved emission line.
+    Loop on each area and compute the iterative PCA: iteratively locate and remove residual nuisance sources, i.e., any signal that is not the signature of a faint, spatially unresolved emission line.
 Use by default the thresholds computed in step 3.

     Inspection of the map of the number of PCA iterations is instructive of the regions of low SNR and/or defects in the datacube.